 We may disclose personal information to overseas recipients.
 Details as to the countries where Personal Information is currently disclosed to overseas recipients shall be made available to Customers upon request (See our Feedback page).

-We do not use or disclose the personal information for the purposes of direct marketing.
+We do not use or disclose personal information for the purposes of direct marketing.
 If we do in the future use and disclose personal information for direct marketing it will only be because it is necessary to perform an obligation with our clients and we will provide a simple means for an individual to request not to receive direct marketing communications.

 Acceleon is dependent upon the data suppliers to ensure the quality of the data, however, we are able to respond to an individual’s request for suppression or correction (See our Feedback page).

 Data Security and Storage

 We employ a range of security procedures and technologies to ensure that any personal information in our possession is protected from misuse, interference or loss or unauthorised access, modification or disclosure.

 In the event that we become aware that our data security has been compromised then we shall notify our clients and the individuals whose personal information we hold of the breach and cooperate with our clients in relation to any information it requests regarding this.

 We store information at internal data storage servers in Australia and utilise best practice security configurations including the use of firewalls and data encryption techniques to ensure secure storage.
 Applications are developed using best practice design patterns to optimise the security of data and applications.
 All data sources that Acceleon has access to are either logically or physically separated.